-Carne Adovada has a little spiciness balanced by a lot of earthy soul; a touch of vinegar accents those flavors beautifully and rounds it out nicely.
-Traditionally Adovada is very simple home cooking, but don’t let that lull you into thinking it’s not one of the best Mexican/Southwestern dishes you’ll ever eat.
+New Mexican Carne Adovada is little spiciness balanced by a lot of earthy soul; a touch of vinegar accents those flavors beautifully and rounds it out nicely.
+Traditionally, Adovada is very simple home cooking, but don’t let that lull you into thinking it’s not one of the best Mexican/Southwestern dishes you’ll ever eat.

 New Mexican Carne Adovada

 - 3 to 3 1/2 pounds boneless pork shoulder, fat trimmed and meat cut into 1 1/2 inch cubes

 - 8 ounces, about 24 whole, dried New Mexican chiles, rinsed